-- 2 In general, anesthetics are medications that induce and maintain a state of unconsciousness.
-They - 3 cause anterograde amnesia, meaning that a patient does not remember the events that follow their - 4 administration.
-This class of medications create amnesia for surgery.
-These can be given either by - 5 IV injection or inhaled as a gas.
-Propofol is the most commonly used IV general anesthetic. - 6 Ketamine is mainly used for pediatric anesthesia.
-The main disadvantage is hallucination, - 7 nightmare and other transient psychotic disorders. - 8 The Anesthesia mishaps are well reported in literature and efforts must be done to avoid - 9 medication errors related to anesthesia drugs as they can have serious consequences.
-Some - 10 common issues identified with these errors include: human factors including haste, - inattention/carelessness, fatigue, distraction, poor labeling and failure to check or read the label, - 12 lack of labeling standardization with ASTM color-coded syringe standards.
-Poorly designed - medication dispensing systems/carts, labels and fonts, vial sizes, and unaddressed embedded - 14 human factors constraints, including the existence of confusing drug names and look-alike/Sound- - 15 Alike dissimilar drugs, are the most common causes of medication errors worldwide.
-The - anesthesiologist working alone to draw up, dilute, label, and administer medications with little or - 17 no oversight is a contributory factor.
-'Syringe swap' is also a common error identified - internationally with anesthesia drugs. - 19 The most common medications associated with errors in the operating room (OR) were propofol, - 20 phenylephrine, fentanyl, neuromuscular-blocking agents and opioids.
+In general, anesthetics are medications that induce and maintain a state of unconsciousness.
+They cause anterograde amnesia, meaning that a patient does not remember the events that follow their administration.
+This class of medications creates amnesia for surgery.
+These can be given either by IV injection or inhaled as a gas.
+Propofol is the most commonly used IV general anesthetic.
+Ketamine is mainly used for pediatric anesthesia.
+The main disadvantage is hallucination, nightmares and other transient psychotic disorders.

+Anaesthesia mishaps are well reported in literature and efforts must be done to avoid medication errors related to anesthesia drugs as they can have serious consequences.
+Some common issues identified with these errors include human factors including haste, inattention/carelessness, fatigue, distraction, poor labelling and failure to check or read the label, and lack of labelling standardization with ASTM color-coded syringe standards.
+Poorly designed medication dispensing systems/carts, labels and fonts, vial sizes, and unaddressed embedded human factors constraints, including the existence of confusing drug names and look-alike/Sound-Alike dissimilar drugs, are the most common causes of medication errors worldwide.
+The anesthesiologist working alone to draw up, dilute, label, and administer medications with little or no oversight is a contributory factor.
+'Syringe swap' is also a common error identified internationally with anesthesia drugs.

+The most common medications associated with errors in the operating room (OR) were propofol, phenylephrine, fentanyl, neuromuscular-blocking agents and opioids.

-21 How to Ensure Safe Use of Anesthetic Agents:
+How to Ensure Safe Use of Anesthetic Agents: